Phu Quoc Trip Planning Guide

 Can I Camp on Phu Quoc?

 Camping on a tropical island sounds like fun but unfortunately in Vietnam foreigners are not allowed to camp on their own.
 They must be registered with the local police.
-Hotels and resorts do this on your behalf, even though you may not know it, which is why some of them keep your passport while you stay with them.
+Hotels, resorts and tour agencies do this on your behalf, even though you may not know it, which is why some of them keep your passport while you stay with them.
 You can however camp via a camping tour.
+If you plan on camping on Phu Quoc on your own, you do so at your own risk.

 What To Pack?